katsanoulis/BarrierTool/README.md

 ## Algorithm

 BarrierTool implements theoretical results developed by the Haller Group at ETH Zurich.
-More specifically, the code presented here provides a fully automated identification of conservative [1], diffusive [2] transport barriers and their instantaneous (Eulerian) counterparts [3] in an objective (observer-independent) fashion.
+More specifically, the code presented here provides a fully automated identification of black-hole eddies [1], diffusive transport barriers [2], diffusive vortex boundaries [3] and objective Eulerian Coherent Structures [4] in an objective (observer-independent) fashion.
 You may find more details about the underlying algorithm [4] as well as instructions on how to navigate through the Graphical User Interface(GUI) in the file "MANUAL.pdf" contained in the repository.